FOR GRADES 7–12 AND POSTGRADUATES

 COMPETE FOR TOP COLLEGES AND CAREERS

-Ross School graduates have received millions of dollars in merit aid and have been accepted to some of the most prestigious colleges and universities, both in the US and internationally.
+Ross School graduates have received millions of dollars in merit aid and have been accepted to some of the most respected colleges and universities, both in the US and abroad.
 Through the high quality tennis training and academic experiences provided by RSTA, our students are optimally positioned to compete for scholarships to the colleges of their choice.